todor-arnaudovski/Y-Camp/README.md

 # Y-Camp
-An app for finding camprgrounds made with: Node.js, MongoDB and Passport.js authentication
+Made with: Node.js, MongoDB and Passport.js authentication.